sstsimulator/sst-docs/docs/cpp/clock/clock_handler.md

   bool tick(Cycle_t cycle, argT data) { ... }
 ```
 **data** - additional data to pass to the tick function

-### Remarks

-This wraps a function to be called at regular intervals.
-This passes the current cycle and optionally extra data to the function.

 ### Examples